 Most interviewees are also supported by UCAS references which assert that they are very high performing in context.

 After we have carefully and holistically considered all the applications we receive, we make conditional offers to those that are most competitive within our gathered field.
-These applicants often combine the highest grade achievements and/or predictions with UCAS references which indicate, with evidence, that they have been consistently and unequivocally performing at the absolute top of their cohort(s).
+These applicants often combine the highest grade achievements and/or predictions with UCAS references that indicate, with (quantitative) evidence, that they have been consistently and unequivocally performing at the absolute top of their cohort(s).